 It’s impossible to maintain constant focus on one thing for an extended period of time.
 We all need breaks.
 For some of us, it’s standing up and stretching.
-For others, it’s a snack or their lunch break.
+For others, it’s a snack or their bathroom break.
 However, you take a break to refresh your mind, you know the value of taking time for yourself during the day has to your work.
 The best time to meditate might simply be when you need to most.
 For some people, that’s particularly important during their afternoon post-lunch crash.

-This why taking a “pit stop” meditation is very common among people that practice meditation.
-This can be taken before or after your lunch, or 10 minutes in the afternoon before finishing your work for the day.
+This is why taking a “pit stop” meditation is very common among people that practice meditation.
+This can be taken anytime during the day, such as 10 minutes in the afternoon before finishing your work for the day.
 Most people take this “pit stop” meditation during the hours of 11am to 4pm.

 Find a regular time when you can afford to take 10 minutes to step away from your work and stick to it.
 Make it part of your daily work schedule, maybe even block it out in your calendar so meetings and other things don’t interfere with your routine.